anfelipecb/anfelipecb/README.md

-## Hi there! ✨
+## Hi there!

-I am master's student in Computational Analysis and Public Policy at [University of Chicago](https://capp.uchicago.edu/).
+I am a master's student in Computational Analysis and Public Policy at [University of Chicago](https://capp.uchicago.edu/).
 Passionate about leveraging AI and data science to tackle social challenges and drive meaningful impact.

 *Expected graduation date: May 2026.*